-The navigator must watch for bergy bits and growlers at all times when in bergy waters.
+Warning: The mariner must watch for bergy bits and growlers at all times when in bergy waters.
 Do not rely solely on marine radar to detect icebergs, bergy bits and growlers in fog and darkness.

-Observations from vessels on weather, sea, and ice conditions are important sources of information for the Environment Canada Storm Prediction Centres.
+Observations from vessels on weather, sea, and ice conditions are important sources of information for the Environmental science centres across Canada.
 Vessel observations allow the meteorologist:

-- to learn in real time what winds are produced by various pressure patterns in a given area; and
+- to learn in real time what winds are produced by various pressure patterns in a given area

 Direct observations from vessels are incorporated on weather maps and analyses.
 There is a special need for observations from vessels transiting Hudson Strait and Hudson Bay, from fishing vessels in Davis Strait during November and December, and any vessels navigating in the Arctic.

-In addition to using vessel observations in current forecasts, the information is stored by the Canadian Climate Centre in Toronto so that meteorologists can analyse it, for example to learn the means and extremes of wind for various marine areas.
+In addition to using vessel observations in current forecasts, the information is stored by the Canadian Centre for Climate Services so that meteorologists can analyse it, for example to learn the means and extremes of wind for various marine areas.
 Engineers use the data to evaluate extreme events expected which could affect vessels and structures; they can develop and refine formulas to compute conditions such as sea state and vessel icing.

-Observations can be passed to the appropriate Storm Prediction Centre, listed in Section 1.7, or to the nearest MCTS Centre which will forward the information to the Storm Prediction Centre.
+Observations can be passed to the appropriate SPC, listed in Section 1.7, or to the nearest MCTS centre which will forward the information to the SPC.
 No cost is involved.
 Weather, sea, and ice observations can be added to any position report given; for instance, all vessels operating in Arctic waters must provide a once daily position report.
 It is most useful to provide weather observations at the regular times of 0000, 0600, 1200, and 1800 UTC so that charts and forecasts can be updated.

 - Date modified: